 - Ex-Up Eos: The Eos is a floating weapon platform that will occasionally fire a laser beam which can only really destroy the weaker enemies in the game.
-Other than being needed to switch your secondary weapon the Eos is much less useful than the Indra.
+Other than being needed to switch the secondary weapon the Eos is much less useful than the Indra.

 Ranger X pushed the limits of the Genesis' color palette.
 Most levels are very colorfl and attempt to create depth to the levels by using perspective tricks or movement in the background to imply three dimensions.
 For example, in the first level the target is to destroy laster canons that are bombarding a nearby city.
-In the background you can see the city being hit by laser blasts which appear to travel a great distance.
+In the background the player can see the city being hit by laser blasts which appear to travel a great distance.

 Every level also begins with a flyby of the terrain and a description of the targets.
 This is done using vector graphics, and while rough, it was a fairly impressive feat considering the technology of the time.

 Electronic Gaming Monthly gave Ranger-X the scores of 8,9,7 and 7.
 Danyon Carpenter awarded the highest score writing, "...it puts the many other action titles like it to shame -- and then some!
 The difficulty is high, but it's welcome in this day of way-too-easy games!
 The colors are simply brilliant, as well.
 The control can seem a little quirky at first however.
 The incredible variety of weapons, the non-stop action, and doses of strategy are pretty much unequaled by anything else".